 Instructions

-• Pour water with seasonings (or broth) and slices of onions into your pot on the stove over medium high heat and bring to a boil.
+• Pour in broth and slices of onions into your pot on the stove over medium high heat and bring to a boil.

-• Slice your fillet into 2-3 smaller pieces so they submerge well.
+• Slice your fish fillet into 2-3 smaller equal sized pieces so they submerge well.
 Lower down carefully with a spoon.
-Bring to a boil again for 4-5 minutes until as done as you would like.
+Bring to a boil again for 4-5 minutes until center is fully cooked and fillet flakes easily with a fork.

 Video